Anteris-Dev/file-explorer/.github/README.md

-# [WIP] Bringing a little class to your filesystem operations
+# Bringing a little class to your filesystem operations

 This package seeks to make your filesystem operations easier by bringing in some easy-to-use verbal methods.